 If you or a loved one have been the victim of a commercial truck accident, you know the physical, emotional, and financial setbacks it causes.
 Reaching a fair and full settlement is a crucial step toward rebuilding your future.
 The best way to ensure your best results is to put your trust in an experienced Louisiana truck accident lawyer.
 Bart Bernard leads the state in representing 18-wheeler accident victims and has established a track record of victories.

-Whether you were injured by an 18-wheeler or another type of commercial vehicle, call the Bart Bernard Personal Injury Law Firm and schedule a free confidential case evaluation in our Lafayette, Louisiana or Baton Rouge offices.
+Whether you were injured by an 18-wheeler or another type of commercial vehicle, call the Bart Bernard Injury Lawyers and schedule a free confidential case evaluation in our Lafayette, Louisiana or Baton Rouge offices.

 Last modified: May 31, 2017